Introduction to Mulching in Agriculture

 Straw and hay

-This is the most commonly used Mulch material in agriculture fields because it has long life when compared to other materials and they make the soil extremely fertile upon decomposition.
+This is the most commonly used Mulch material in agriculture fields because it has a long life when compared to other materials and they make the soil extremely fertile upon decomposition.
 Straw and hay reflect light from the surface of the soil and keep it cool.
-Sometimes there could be risk of weed growth, but a thick layer of straw can prevent it.
+Sometimes there could be a risk of weed growth, but a thick layer of straw can prevent it.
 It is recommended that nitrogen fertilizer is applied to the soil before straw Mulching because straw is high in carbon content and steals the nitrogen from the soil.

-The drop of foliage from deciduous trees is natural Mulch occurring in the nature.
+The drop of foliage from deciduous trees is natural Mulch occurring in nature.
 It is a great insulator and is useful during root crops like carrots and parsnips.

-This Mulch is long lasting in nature and is considered to lower the pH of the soil, so generally it is used on the land with plants requiring acidic soil conditions.
+This Mulch is long-lasting in nature and is considered to lower the pH of the soil, so generally, it is used on the land with plants requiring acidic soil conditions.

 Some limitations of organic Mulch are: